igniterealtime/Smack/documentation/debugging.md

 [Back](index.html)

 Smack includes two built-in debugging consoles that will let you track all XML traffic between the client and server.
-A lite debugger which is part of the `smack-core.jar` and an enhanced debugger contained in `smack-debug.jar`.
+A lite debugger and an enhanced debugger contained in `smack-debug.jar`, and a console debugger in `smack-core.jar`.

 Debugging mode can be enabled in two different ways: